mvdan/gogrep/README.md

 	$ gogrep 'if $x != nil { return $x }'
 	main.go:37:2: if err != nil { return err; }
 	main.go:50:2: if err != nil { return err; }

+All wildcards with the same name must match the same syntax node.
+In other words, they must be equal in the source code.
+The `$_` wildcard doesn't follow this rule, so it can be used to match anything regardless of how often it is used.